Haschmi/python-workshop-nov-2019/11-hpc.md

   . ~/.bashrc
 fi

-# put your own environment settings here, e.g.
-# export PAGER=less

-# put "use" commands here to extend supplied default settings
-#
-# e.g. uncomment next line to select specific compiler version
-export PATH=$PATH/~bin
-use dot
-use openmpi
-use anaconda3
-ulimit -s unlimited
+module load python35-mpi4py/2.0.0
 ~~~

-There are other settings in there which serve to give you a nice prompt, adjust stack sizes (nevermind), and check for another setup file called ".bashrc".
+There may be other settings in there, for instance to give you a nice prompt, adjust stack sizes (nevermind), and check for another setup file called ".bashrc".

 Now let's see if we can get our parallel version of the Mandelbrot program running on the production nodes of this HPC system.
 This means we are submitting a parallel job through the scheduler.
-From the first day, you may remember that the ticket system's name is "Grid Engine".
+From the yesterday, you may remember that the ticket system's name is "SLURM".
 We will have to alter our submission script from yesterday somewhat to accomodate the parallel nature of our program.

 Let's look at the serial script